World Bank unveils US$12b aid package to combat COVID-19

 "The goal is to provide fast, effective action that responds to country needs," World Bank President David Malpass told reporters.

-He said it is critical to "recognise the extra burden on poor countries" least equipped in the struggle to prevent the spread of the COVID-19 virus.
+He said it is critical to "recognise the extra burden on poor countries" least equipped in the struggle to prevent the spread of COVID-19.

 The funds, some of which are targeted to the world's poorest nations, can be used for medical equipment or health services and will include expertise and policy advice, the bank said in a statement.